9 Best Video Transitions For Your Videos

 From high-budget Hollywood productions to a simple TikTok video, videos are often created in multiple takes.
 Different shots are edited together to create a masterpiece.

-How do you glue them together to make the entire video seem seamless?
+But, how are these different shots pieced together?
+How do you glue them together to make the entire clip seem, well, seamless?

 By using video transitions.